Office of the Registrar

 - If a student selects the “P/F” option and earns a “D” grade, they will receive a “D.”

 - “P” grades do earn credit but do not count in GPA calculations.
 “D” grades do earn credit and also count in GPA calculations.
 “F” grades do not earn credit but do count in GPA calculations.

-- Some NAU professional and graduate programs may restrict the “P/F” option in courses, for program-specific reasons.
-Graduate and professional students should contact program leaders to clarify program-specific guidelines and rules regarding “P/F” grading.
+- Some NAU professional, graduate, and undergraduate programs may restrict the “P/F” option in courses, for program-specific reasons.
+ALL STUDENTS should contact program leaders to clarify program-specific guidelines and rules regarding “P/F” grading.
 We have compiled a list of programs that typically do not allow P/F options or have limited some use of P/F.